 Here are a few more frequently asked questions about acupuncture:

 Does acupuncture hurt?

-Unlike hypodermic needles, acupuncture needles are very fine and flexible; about the size of a human hair, therefore it produces little to no sensation.
-Everyone experiences acupuncture differently so while some patients feel nothing at all when the needle is inserted others may have a brief moment of discomfort.
+Unlike hypodermic needles, acupuncture needles are very fine and flexible, about the size of a human hair, producing little to no sensation.
+Everyone experiences acupuncture differently, so while some patients feel nothing when the needle is inserted, others may have a brief moment of discomfort.
 Some patients compare the feeling to getting a mosquito bite.
-During acupuncture treatments patients usually experience what practitioners refer to as a qi sensation which may feel like a dull ache or heavy, moving sensation throughout the body.
+During acupuncture treatments, patients usually experience what practitioners call a qi sensation, which may feel like a dull ache or a heavy, moving sensation throughout the body.

 What’s inside the needles?

 Nothing!
 Acupuncture needles are solid needles unlike the hollow, hypodermic needles used to give vaccines or draw blood.